 Terms & Conditions

-1.1 Only those students with completed the registration process are able to post their ideas.
-Students who have completed the registration process and posted their MDP idea will be eligible to receive an UpRising Young Designer Award at the end of the year.
+1.1 Only those students with completed the registration process are able to post their MDP ideas.
+Students who have completed the registration process and posted their Design idea will be eligible to receive Seed Funding and to be in the running to be awarded an UpRising Young Designer Award at the end of the year.

-1.2 Students, parents/guardians and teachers must complete the registration by signing the terms and conditions and submitting here.
-Once documentation has been received by iTE, a confirmation email will be sent to the teacher.
-Students must receive this email before they can post their MDP idea.
+1.2 Students, parents/guardians and teachers must complete the registration by signing these terms and conditions and submitting here.
+There is a limit to 3 students per school and a processing fee of $120 per school.
+Once documentation and payment have been received by iTE, a confirmation email will be sent to the teacher and student.

 1.3 Student names and teachers email address will be stored on iTE database for the duration of the students participation.
 The Founders of UpRising, The Jury Panel and Third parties can not access this information. iTE will delete all student data at the end of the year and also act as governance for the purposes of determining potential conflict of interest regarding the UpRising Awards.

-2. Students post their MDP idea using the guidelines on How to Post.
-If these guidelines are not followed the post may be deleted by the IdeaSpies administrator.
-Students can use this template to help them write up their POSTS
+2. Students post their design idea using the guidelines on How to Post.
+If these guidelines are not followed the post may be deleted.
+Students are responsible for maintaining their post and replying to feedback.

 3. Students must NOT use their full name when creating their username.
 This is for student privacy and safety.

-3.1 Students MUST use only their school email address when registering.
+3.1 Students MUST only use their school email address when creating their registration account .

 3.2 A student’s FULL NAME and school name MUST NOT appear anywhere in the student’s post.
-They can create a user name using their first name.
-The only detail that needs to be included on the post is the name of the project and an outline of what it is about in 100 words or less.
+They should create a user name by just using their first name.

 3.4 It is the responsibility of the student to maintain their post, update regularly and respond to feedback and comments they receive.
 Students should check their posts every few days, reply back to comments acknowledging these contributions and the feedback they have received.